Diocese of Grand Rapids

-The Diocese of Grand Rapids (Dioecesis Grandcataractensis) is a Latin Church diocese of the Catholic Church in western Michigan in the United States.
-It comprises 80 parishes in 11 counties.
+The Diocese of Grand Rapids (Dioecesis Grandcataractensis) is a diocese of the Catholic Church in western Michigan in the United States.
 It is a suffragan see to the Archdiocese of Detroit.
 The mother church of the diocese is the Cathedral of Saint Andrew in Grand Rapids.
-On April 18, 2013, Pope Francis appointed David J. Walkowiak to be the twelfth bishop of Grand Rapids.
+The bishop is David J. Walkowiak.

 History

-1700 to 1882
+1700 to 1850

 During the 17th century, present-day Michigan was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
-In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
-After the American Revolution, the Michigan region became part of the new United States.
-For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.
+In 1763, with the end of the French and Indian War, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
+After the American Revolution ended in 1783, the Michigan region became part of the new United States.
+For Catholics, Michigan in 1808 came under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new Michigan Territory.
-In 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.Pope Gregory XVI formed the Diocese of Detroit in 1833, covering the entire Michigan Territory.
+In 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from Bardstown.
+Pope Gregory XVI formed the Diocese of Detroit in 1833, covering the entire Michigan Territory.

-In 1833, the missionary Reverend Frederick Baraga established the first permanent Catholic mission in Grand Rapids.
-The first resident priest in the area was Reverend Andrew Viszosky.
+In 1833, the missionary priest Frederic Baraga established the first permanent Catholic mission to Native Americans on the Grand River.
+That same year, Native American workers under Baraga's direction built St. Joseph's Church on a hill overlooking Muskegon Lake.
+The first resident priest in the area was Andrew Viszosky.
 Mission stations were later established at Beaver Island, Grand Traverse, Cheboygan, Manistee, Muskegon, Grand Haven and Ionia.

-1882 to 1969
+1850 to 1900

+The first Catholic school in Grand Rapids, St. Andrew's Academy, opened in 1853.

 Pope Leo XIII erected the Diocese of Grand Rapids on May 19, 1882, taking its territory in central and western Michigan from the Diocese of Detroit.
-The pope named Reverend Henry Richter of the Archdiocese of Cincinnati as the first bishop of Grand Rapids.
-Pope Benedict XV named Reverend Michael Gallagher of Grand Rapids as coadjutor bishop of the diocese in 1915 to assist Richter.
+The pope appointed Henry Richter from the Archdiocese of Cincinnati as the first bishop of Grand Rapids.
+When Richter became bishop, the diocese had 36 priests, 33 churches, 17 parochial schools, and 50,000 Catholics.

+In 1884, Richter convinced a local businessman to underwrite the opening of St. John's Home, the first Catholic orphanage in Grand Rapids.
+A contingent of Dominican Sisters from Traverse City came to Grand Rapids to staff the orphanage.
+Today it is called D.A.
+Blodgett St. John's.
+The Dominican Sisters of Grand Rapids moved their Novitiate Normal School from Traverse City to Grand Rapids.
+The school trained members of the Dominican Order to work as teachers.
+Today it is known as Aquinas College.

+The Sisters of Mercy opened St. Mary's Hospital in Grand Rapids in 1893.
+Today it is Trinity Health St. Mary's.